• Home

 3. Apply along part line, massage into scalp and allow to sit for 3 minutes.

-4. Rinse with warm water and wash hair with natural shampoo.
+4. Rinse with warm water and wash hair with shampoo like my cold process shampoo.

 5. For best results, apply 2-3 times per week.